vergauwenthomas/MetObs_toolkit/docs/template_mapping.rst

 Mapping to the toolkit
 ***********************

 The MetObs-toolkit uses standard names and formats for your data.
-In order to use the toolkit, your observational data must be converted to the toolkit standards this is refered to as **mapping**.
+To use the toolkit, your observational data must be converted to the toolkit standards this is referred to as **mapping**.

 To specify how the mapping must be done a **template** is used.
 This template contains all the information on how to convert your tabular data to the toolkit standards.
-Since the structure of datafiles differ for differnt networks, this template is unique for each datafile.
-A template is saved as a tabular .csv file in order to reuse and share them.
+Since the structure of data files differs for different networks, this template is unique for each data file.
+A template is saved as a tabular .csv file to reuse and share them.

-On this page you can find information on how to construct a template.
+On this page, you can find information on how to construct a template.